-Reinitializing the parameters will erase any Function key assignments you have made and return all of the MENU entries to the default values shown in page 28.
+B Reinitializing the parameters will erase any Function key assignments you have made and return all of the MENU entries to the default values shown in page 38.

-- Write down your function (FN) key assignments and MENU parameters you have set. - Turn the PX3 OFF (tap the PX3's PWR switch, not by turning off your power supply).
-Skip this step if the power-on jumper on the I/O board is in the "always-on" position. - While holding in the LABELS key, tap the PWR switch to turn the PX3 on.
+- Write down your function (FN) key assignments and menu parameters you have set. - Turn the PX3 OFF (tap the PX3's PWR switch, not by turning off your power supply).
+Skip this step if the power-on jumper on the I/O board is in the "always-on" position. - While holding in the LABELS key, hold the PWR switch for about 1/2second to turn the PX3 on.
 After about 2 seconds, let go of the LABELS key.
 You should now see CONFIGURATION RESET on the LCD screen. - Re-enter all the menu parameters and function key assignments you wrote down. - See if the original problem has been resolved.